 +-----------------------------------------------------------------------+

-The PARALLEL hint is a statement-level hint that instructs the optimizer on the number of parallel threads to use for parallel operations.
+PARALLEL Hint is a statement-level hint that instructs the optimizer to specify the number of parallel threads available for parallel operations.
 This hint overrides the value of the initialization parameter PARALLEL_DEGREE_POLICY.
 The PARALLEL hint can be used with SELECT, INSERT, UPDATE, and DELETE statements, as well as in table scans.
-If any parallelism limits are violated, the PARALLEL hint is ignored.
+If any parallel limits are violated, the PARALLEL hint is ignored.

 Syntax

-The syntax for a table-level PARALLEL hint is as follows:
+The PARALLEL hint at the table level is specified as follows:

 /*+ PARALLEL(table_name n) */